Legislative violence: Taiwan

-The Taiwanese Legislative Yuan is probably the most notable modern example of legislative violence.
+The Taiwanese Legislative Yuan is the most notable modern example of legislative violence.
 In the history of the Legislative Yuan, numerous violent acts have occurred during parliamentary sessions.
 It is popularly referred to locally as "Legislator Brawling" (Taiwanese Mandarin: 立委群毆、立委全武行).
 In 1995, the Legislative Yuan was presented with the Ig Nobel Prize Peace Award, for "demonstrating that politicians gain more by punching, kicking and gouging each other than by waging war against other nations".

 7 April 1988

-The first brawl in the history of the Legislative Yuan.
-While speaker Liu Kuo-tsai was counting votes on a budget proposal which passed, Ju Gau-jeng jumped onto the speaker's podium, followed by Jaw Shaw-kong, who was attempting to stop Ju.
+The first recorded brawl in the history of the Legislative Yuan.
+While speaker Liu Kuo-tsai was counting votes on a budget proposal that passed, Ju Gau-jeng jumped onto the speaker's podium, followed by Jaw Shaw-kong, who was attempting to stop Ju.
 Throughout the altercation, Liu continued counting votes.

 28 March 2001

 Lo Fu-chu scuffled with Diane Lee during a committee meeting.

 23 March 2004

-A serious scuffle broke out between the ruling Democratic Progressive Party and opposition Kuomintang members after an argument over vote recounts from the presidential election, when opposition leader Lien Chan accused President Chen Shui-bian of rigging the vote.
+A serious scuffle broke out between the ruling Democratic Progressive Party (DPP) and opposition Kuomintang (KMT) members after an argument over vote recounts from the presidential election, when opposition leader Lien Chan accused President Chen Shui-bian of rigging the vote.